faznaimov/simpsons-classification/README.md

 ### HTML/CSS/JS

 In JavaScript convert the array to base64 string for transport to the server for prediction.
-The result was then passed through JavaScript then to the HTML.
+The result was then passed through JavaScript then to HTML.

     // Predict
     function getPrediction() {